bjbutterfield25/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [x] Proper use of Markdown
 - [ ] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [x] Description of key features
 - [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

 Pictures Around the World is your go-to destination to view breathtaking photographs.
 Whether you are a photography enthusiast or a casual admirer, my website will bring stunning visuals right to your fingertips.
-You will also be able to engage with others by reacting to the photos and leaving comments.
+You will also be able to engage with others by reacting to the photos and leaving thoughtful comments.
+Pictures Around the World is not just another website; it is a hub where every photo is a shared experience.

 ### Design